samallenqing/Food-Express/README.md

 The second POST, we simulate an order has been made.
 You will see the bottom part of Postman has feedback, which include total price etc.

 The third POST, we simulate an payment has been submitted.
-You can see the data steaming in MonggoDB in 'Queues" tab under payments section.
+You can see the data flowing in RabbitMQ in 'Queues" tab under payments section.
 The incoming transaction is sent from payment-service and has been consumed by order-complete-updater.

 Meanwhile, you can check Hystrix window, the data flowing.